Chart Color Schemes

 Baulkham Hills - East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects likely to influence the area.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 18 projects likely impacting the region.
 Notable projects include Bellevue Residences, 12-14 Hill Street Mixed Use Development, 2-4 Old Northern Road Mixed Use Development, and 10-16 Seven Hills Road, Baulkham Hills.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.